Dropped Head Syndrome – Isolated neck extensor myopathy

 - The patient was experiencing vertigo, tinnitus, severe neck pain, migraines, and other problems based on C1-C2 instability.

-An individualized treatment protocol may include the following:
+An individualized dropped head treatment injection protocol may include the following:

 - A certain number of Prolotherapy visits to resolve the instability.